thebalu/teachersystem/README.md

 where *snum* is the student number.
 The response is a (possibly empty) list of numbers, with a status code ``200 OK``.

+## Check if a teacher id is valid
+Given a teacher id, check if a teacher with such an id really exists.
+If it does, return their basic info.
+If not, respond with `{not_found: "Teacher with given number not found."}`.

+``GET /check_teacher?api_key=asd&tnum=123456``

 # Notes

 * If your Subsystem requires access to any other information, please contact me, and I'll add an endpoint.